-Our portfolio is well-diversified by asset type and geography, with 41 US and European micro-cap investments across eleven industries and five primary real estate 'assemblages' (61 total properties, including one post year-end acquisition) located in Brooklyn, New York and South Florida.
+Our portfolio is well-diversified by asset type and geography, with 41 US and European microcap investments across eleven industries and five primary real estate 'assemblages' (61 total properties, including one post year-end acquisition) located in Brooklyn, New York and South Florida.
+The portfolio continues to become more diversified geographically across Western Europe with investments in Spain, Italy, Portugal, Luxembourg, Scandinavia and the UK. located in Brooklyn, New York and South Florida.
 The portfolio continues to become more diversified geographically across Western Europe with investments in Spain, Italy, Portugal, Luxembourg, Scandinavia and the UK.